ebocher/orbisdoc/docs/cartography/symcore.md

-## Symbology conceptual core standard (SymCore)

 <p align="left">
   <img alt="OGC" width="70px" src="./assets/images/ogc_new_logo.png" />
 </p>

-The SWG work that led to SymCore proposal has been done in the continuation of the [Symbology Encoding standard](https://www.ogc.org/standards/se) (SE 1.1).
+The SWG work that led to SymCore (Symbology conceptual core standard) proposal has been done in the continuation of the [Symbology Encoding standard](https://www.ogc.org/standards/se) (SE 1.1).
 While ​portrayal ​concerns the complete picture of what can be called a“cartographic ecosystem”, the description of ​ symbology ​rules rather concerns the subpart of it about the instructions to be applied by a rendering engine to symbolize geodata.
 That’s why this proposal has a focus on symbology versus concerns close to [Web Map Service](https://www.ogc.org/standards/wms) (WMS)